salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 >As you can see here, a gamma setting < 1 raises the intensities of low-intensity pixels, so that the end result is an overall brighter image.
 By contrast, a gamma > 1 lowers the intensities of low intensity pixels, resulting in an overall dimmer image.
 A gamma of 1 does not affect the histogram distribution at all.

-by adding some additional inputs into

 We can use **`imadjust`** to modify the histogram in a non-linear fashion.
 This is known as "gamma".
 The gamma setting adds a curve to the histogram distribution as follows:

 ```matlab title="imadjust inputs for gamma"
 img_adj = imadjust(img, [low_in high_in], [low_out high_out], gamma)
 ```

 To visualize these effects, we will apply incrementing amounts of gamma to the picture of the moon, as follows:

 ```matlab linenums="1" title="Apply gamma to moon2"